 Anyway, I thought about it some and had a change of heart.
 Now I like the idea.
 As a DM I really enjoy world building to the point where I make up stuff that the players never learn about and I know they never will when I make it up.
 I also enjoy at least some of the players having ties to the world outside of just “the party.”
 I’ve found that there are some players, who I cherish as kindred spirits, who also enjoy a similar style of play.
 For the ones that don’t, I have learned over the years not to force things.
 Enforcing your play style and preferences on people is bad enough when players do it, but worse still when the perpetrator is the DM.

-With that in mind I present the following, which serves as the starting point of the games I’m currently planning on running.
+With that in mind I present the following, which serves as the starting point for the games I’m currently planning on running.
 I made no attempt to balance it with the Player’s Handbook backgrounds since everyone has the opportunity to start with this background.

 Dragon Egg Special Arbor Service (SAS) within the Militia

-Equipment: A good, green uniform cloak, wet and cold weather gear, two badges of office (a green dragon hatching out of an egg).
+Equipment: A good, green uniform cloak, wet and cold weather gear, and two badges of office (a green dragon hatching out of an egg).
 One is plain for the field, the other fancy for in town.

 Notes for Active Members